AdobeDocs/analytics-platform.en/help/guided-analysis/types/conversion-trends.md

 The query rail allows you to configure the following components:

-* **Steps**: The event touchpoints that you want to track.
+* **[!UICONTROL Steps]**: The event touchpoints that you want to track.
 Each bar in the chart represents a step.
 You can include up to ten steps.
-* **People**: The segments that you want compare the funnel across.
+* **Peop[!UICONTROL ]le**: The segments that you want compare the funnel across.
 Each segment selected splits each step into multiple bars.
 Each color represents a different segment.
 You can include up to three segments.

 ## Chart settings

 The Conversion trends view offers the following chart settings, which can be adjusted in the menu above the chart:

-* **Metric**: The metric that you want to measure.
+* **[!UICONTROL Metric]**: The metric that you want to measure.
 Options include Sessions and Users.
-* **Chart type**: The type of visualization that you want to use.
+* **[!UICONTROL Chart type]**: The type of visualization that you want to use.
 Options include Line.
-* **Conversion from**: Determines the percentage calculation from step to step.
+* **[!UICONTROL Conversion from]**: Determines the percentage calculation from step to step.
 Options include calculating conversion from the First step or Previous step.

 ## Apply time comparison